Sol Budinger

 Solomon George Budinger (born 21 August 1999) is an English cricketer.
 He made his Twenty20 debut on 18 June 2021, for Nottinghamshire in the 2021 T20 Blast.
 He made his List A debut on 25 July 2021, for Nottinghamshire in the 2021 Royal London One-Day Cup.
-Budinger moved to Leicestershire in September 2022 on a two-year contract and signed a one-year extension at the end of the 2024 season.
+Budinger moved to Leicestershire in September 2022 on a two-year contract.
+He signed a one-year extension at the end of the 2024 season and a further two-year deal in November 2025.

+Sol Budinger plays his club cricket in the Nottinghamshire Premier League for Mansfield Hosiery Mills after being signed by Chairman, Craig Gould during the 2025 season.